guptakaran11/grasskode-website/content/post/rant/greentravel.md

 Everyone must have heard these three terms quite often now.
 But somehow when it comes to plastic or management of other waste, we conveniently jump to the last R : **RECYCLE**.
 But it is you who can **REDUCE** the amount of waste you generate.
 It is you who can stop using one time use plastic bags and find out ways to **REUSE** plastic trash.
 You, my friend, are the key.

 Intuitively as well, it is not a very difficult problem to grasp.
 If humanity produces more waste than it can manage, that waste will find a way into our oceans, rivers, valleys, forests or anything else that you hold sacred.
-Are we are creating far more waste than we can manage.
+And we are creating far more waste than we can manage.
 Some of us are fortunate enough to live in places where they can happily ignore the fact.
 For some others, the fact is a part of their everyday lives.

 ## Some Facts